Mastering PDF Optimization: A Comprehensive Guide for Students and Professionals

 Image compression reduces file size by eliminating unnecessary pixel data.
 You can choose between:

 - Lossy compression (JPEG, JPEG 2000) which removes some data for smaller files.
+This is great for photos where a slight loss of detail is unnoticeable, but it's not good for graphics or text where clarity is key.

 Embedding fonts ensures consistent rendering across devices and platforms.
 However, embedding entire font families can inflate file size.